lliehu/reactive-l10n-test-vuejs/README.md

 * Be able to insert places to map and comment them.
   * Also write log messages about these actions.
 * Better store: https://vuejs.org/v2/guide/state-management.html#Simple-State-Management-from-Scratch
-* Language switcher that shows correct status also when language is auto detected.
 * Reactive retranslation when translation source changes.

 ### Want to research